-Before purchasing a house, we must have knowledge about Plot Area, Built-up Area, and Carpet Area related to House Construction.
+Before purchasing a house, we must have knowledge about Plot areas, Built-up areas, and Carpet Areas related to House Construction.
 When you are buying a house, then you surely need to know what the floor area is?
 What is its plot area?
-This information helps you to gain an idea about what are the areas that are referred by the sellers in the brochures.
+This information helps you to gain an idea about what are the areas that are referred to by the sellers in the brochures.

-Following are different types of area used in building construction,
+The following are different types of areas used in building construction,

 - Plot Area